Madhav-MKNC/weaponized/README.md

 - dirb/gobuster
 - w3af
 - XSSer
+- link to other common scripts

 ### OSINT
 - Social Scan
 - DataSploit
 - ReconSpider
+- link to other common scripts

 ## Installation in Linux :